Climate-Related Risk

 The Board of Director is the highest governance level for risk management, and has set up a “Risk Management Committee” under the Board to be responsible for supervise the effective operation of the risk management mechanism.

-• SYSTEX has set up a “Risk Management Committee” in 2022 and formulated risk management policy, relevant regulations, management documents and measures.
+• SYSTEX has set up a “Risk Management Committee” in 2022 and formulated “Risk Management Best Practice Principles,” “Risk Management Policies and Procedures” and relevant regulations, management documents and measures.
 It is clearly stipulated that the Board of Directors is responsible for approving risk management policy, procedures and management structures, ensuring that the direction of operational strategies is consistent with risk management policies, establishing an appropriate risk management mechanism, and supervising the effective operation of the risk management mechanism.

 • The Risk Management Committee is accountable to the Board.
 It not only fully implements risk management policy, but also sets up the “Crisis Management Group” to be responsible for promoting risk related affairs, ensuring that the risk management mechanism is implemented in daily operations.
 The Risk Management Committee reports to the Board at least once a year on risk-related management performance including strategies, targets, and actions.
 Besides, the Crisis Management Group is responsible for cross-departmental coordination and risk awareness training.